-While spending many of his formative years focusing on product liability cases, David McCormack fostered his unique approach to developing cases from the moment of the first client contact to the time of trial.
+While spending his formative years as a lawyer focusing on product liability cases, David McCormack fostered his unique approach to developing cases from the moment of the first client contact to the time of trial.
 Through jury awards, arbitrations and settlements, David has regularly obtained significant results for his clients over the past two decades, including the largest reported plaintiff’s personal injury settlement or verdict in Massachusetts in 2022, and a $30.55 million verdict in 2019 with his partner Ben Zimmermann, which is among the largest medical malpractice verdicts in Massachusetts history.
 David also led the SUGARMAN team responsible for the second largest personal injury settlement reported in Massachusetts in 2021 and obtained the firm’s largest jury verdict that year.
-Recognized for his commitment to his clients and intensity, David has consistently been selected by his peers for inclusion in the Massachusetts Super Lawyers.
+Recognized for his commitment and devotion to his clients, David has consistently been selected by his peers for inclusion in the Massachusetts Super Lawyers.

 Although his focus remains on cases involving defective products, medical malpractice, and other complex personal injury claims, David litigates cases outside of the firm’s core practice.
 He has represented clients in cases as diverse as arbitration proceedings relating to corporate stock manipulation, a breach of contract case involving a world-renowned band, and complex loss of business income cases.
 David’s legal writings have been published in Trial magazine and the Massachusetts Academy of Trial Attorneys Journal and he has frequently been invited to serve as a speaker on panels discussing personal injury law.

 David joined SUGARMAN as an associate after graduating law school in 2003 and became a principal of the firm in 2011.
 He is proud to have spent his entire 20-year career in the collaborative and client-focused environment at SUGARMAN.